 While the words “city” and “town” are used interchangeably in everyday conversation, they have specific legal meaning when applied to Indiana municipal governments (the word “municipality” applies to both cities and towns).
 The major structural difference between city and town government is the existence of separate Executive (Mayor) and Legislative (Council) branches within city government.

 Every city in the state has an elected mayor and an elected common council, except for Indianapolis.
 Indianapolis has a 29-member city-county council.
-In addition to mayor and elected council, the city of Carmel also has an elected clerk-treasurer and city judge.
+In addition to Mayor and elected Council, the city of Carmel also has an elected Clerk of the City and City Judge.
 Carmel’s city council has seven members, two at large and five that represent districts.

 "The government of cities is divided between the mayor and the common city council.
 In Indiana, the mayor exercises the executive authority of the city (IC 36-4-4-3) and is primarily concerned with the overall day-to-day operation.
 The executive authority is often exercised through the board of works, city departments and the head of those departments.
 The common city council exercises the city legislative authority (IC 36-4-4-4), makes laws that govern the city and appropriates the cities monies.

 The mayor serves for a term of four years; there are no term limits on this office position.
 A person is eligible to serve as mayor if they were a resident in the city for one year prior to the election (IC 3-1-8-26).
 If the mayor ceases to be a resident of the city, they forfeit their position (IC 36-4-5-2)."